 Soil particles smaller than 0.02 millimeters (mm) (i.e., finer than medium silt) do not settle easily using conventional measures for sediment control (i.e., sediment basins).
 Fine particles discharged into surface waters cause downstream impacts to beneficial uses in the receiving water.
-Actively treating construction stormwater discharges with properly operated and maintained active treatment systems can reduce the turbidity level and sediment concentration in the discharge within receiving water limitations.
+Actively treating construction stormwater discharges with properly operated and maintained active treatment systems can reduce the turbidity level and sediment concentration in the discharge to levels that comply with receiving water limitations.

-The State Water Board convened a BlueRibbon Panel (Panel) of stormwater experts that submitted a report entitled “The Feasibility of Numeric Effluent Limits Applicable to Discharges of Stormwater Associated with Municipal, Industrial and Construction Activities,” dated June 19, 2006.
+The State Water Board convened a Blue-Ribbon Panel (Panel) of stormwater experts that submitted a report entitled “The Feasibility of Numeric Effluent Limits Applicable to Discharges of Stormwater Associated with Municipal, Industrial and Construction Activities,” dated June 19, 2006.
 The Panel concluded that numeric effluent limitations or numeric action levels are technically feasible to regulate construction stormwater discharges.
 The Panel concluded that numeric effluent limitations are feasible for discharges from sites that utilize an active treatment system.
 The Panel also concluded that numeric action levels are likely to be more commonly feasible.
-The Previous Permit (Order 2009-0009-DWQ, as amended by Orders 2010-0014-DWQ and 2012-0006-DWQ) includes numeric action levels (NALs) for pH and turbidity, and specific numeric effluent limitations for active treatment system discharges.
-The Panel was not asked to address requirements specific to the implementation of total maximum daily loads (TMDL) with assigned waste load allocations for construction stormwater sources.
+The previous permit (Order 2009-0009-DWQ, as amended by Orders 2010-0014-DWQ and 2012-0006-DWQ) includes numeric action levels for pH and turbidity, and specific numeric effluent limitations for active treatment system discharges.
+The Panel was not asked to address requirements specific to the implementation of Total Maximum Daily Loads (TMDL) with assigned waste load allocations for construction stormwater sources.

 The purpose of numeric action levels and associated monitoring requirements is to provide operational information regarding the performance of the site control measures used to minimize the discharge of pollutants and to protect receiving water beneficial uses from the adverse effects of construction-related stormwater and authorized non-stormwater discharges.
 Upon exceedance of a numeric action level, the discharger must take necessary corrective actions, including but not limited to maintenance, replacement, and/or installation of new best management practices.
 This General Permit relies on dischargers to implement an iterative process for best management practice to protect water quality.
+Failure to implement corrective actions in response to a numeric action level exceedance is a violation of this General Permit.

 This General Permit requires compliance with receiving water limitations based on water quality standards established in regional or statewide water quality control plans.
-One of the receiving water limitation requires that construction stormwater discharges and authorized non-stormwater discharges not cause or contribute to an exceedance of applicable water quality standards.
+One of the receiving water limitations requires that construction stormwater discharges and authorized non-stormwater discharges not cause or contribute to an exceedance of applicable water quality standards.
 Water quality standards apply to the quality of the receiving water, not the quality of the construction stormwater discharge.
 Therefore, compliance with the receiving water limitations generally cannot be determined solely by the effluent water quality characteristics.
-If any discharger’s stormwater discharge causes of contributes to an exceedance of water quality standard, that discharger must implement additional BMPs or other control measures in order to attain compliance with the receiving water limitation.
+If any discharger’s stormwater discharge causes or contributes to an exceedance of water quality standards, that discharger must implement additional BMPs or other control measures in order to attain compliance with the receiving water limitation.
 Compliance with water quality standards may, in some cases, require dischargers to implement controls that are more protective than controls implemented solely to comply with the technology-based requirements in this General Permit.